-3. Tax Services clients are customarily billed at the completion of the work.
-In select instances, however, clients whose accounts have been repeatedly delinquent may be required to pay a retainer fee before BWFA commences work on a tax project.

-- 4. Business Services clients are billed for fees incurred.
+- 3. Tax Services clients are customarily billed at the completion of the work.
+In select instances, however, clients whose accounts have been repeatedly delinquent may be required to pay a retainer fee before BWFA commences work on a tax project. - 4.
+Business Services clients are billed for fees incurred.
 Clients who engage BWFA to aid them in buying or selling a business or obtaining business financing are billed a monthly retainer fee and a success fee at the time of the closing of the purchase/sale of the business or business financing.
-Clients utilizing other business services are billed one-half at time of signing an agreement and one-half at the completion of the work. - C. Employer-Sponsored Retirement Plan fees are deducted quarterly from participant accounts.
+Clients utilizing other business services are billed one-half at time of signing an agreement and one-half at the completion of the work.

+- C. Employer-Sponsored Retirement Plan fees are deducted quarterly from participant accounts.
 At the end of each calendar quarter, fees equal to one-quarter of the annual rate (stated in the BWFA Employer-Sponsored Retirement Plan Service Agreement signed by the employer before plan participants are enrolled) are deducted from participant accounts.
 Fees are charged in arrears (they cover the previous quarter).
 The aggregated average daily balance for all plan assets is calculated and then charged to each plan participant on a pro-rata basis (allocated to participants proportionately to their account balances).
 Fees are calculated on a pro-rata basis for the first quarter (when plan is established) and final quarter (if plan is terminated).
 Additional Fees.
 The following are other fees or expenses clients may pay: - 1.
-Proxy Voting Services A separate proxy voting service fee of \$10 per quarter (\$40 per year) is charged to investment management clients who are invested primarily in individual securities.
+Proxy Voting Services A separate proxy voting service fee of \$10 per quarter (\$40 per year) is charged to investment management clients who are invested in individual securities.
 Only one quarterly fee per client is charged to the client's account, regardless of the number of accounts held.
-This fee is not charged to clients who are primarily invested in collective investments such as mutual funds and exchange-traded funds (ETFs).
+This fee is not charged to clients with less than \$50,000 under BWFA's management.
 This fee is fully disclosed in the Investment Management Fees section of BWFA's Service Agreement.
 BWFA utilizes the services of Broadridge, a third-party service provider, to vote proxies on behalf of BWFA clients.
-See Item 17, page 30 for a discussion of proxy voting. - 2.
+See Item 17 for a discussion of proxy voting. - 2.
 Securities Class Action Filing Service As described in Item 4 B.2, BWFA utilizes Broadridge to monitor class action shareholder lawsuits and file claims on behalf of its clients to participate in cases where they may be eligible to receive proceeds due to legal settlements.
 Processing of class action claims are subject to a 20% contingency fee assessed directly by Broadridge, in the event a recovery is made.
 Accordingly, 80% of the total reimbursement of securities class actions settlements collected by Broadridge is paid directly to the client, while 20% is retained by Broadridge as compensation for managing the filing process.
 BWFA does not receive any portion Broadridge's 20% contingency fee. - 3.
-Account Set-up Fees Account set-up fees may be charged, if the work required by BWFA to consolidate a client's assets or obtain tax cost information is significant.
-If applicable, the fee will be indicated on the BWFA Service Agreement signature page. - 4.
 Transaction Fees All BWFA client accounts are held with a custodian, currently TD Ameritrade (except for employer-sponsored retirement accounts and annuities, which are necessarily held with other custodians).
 For investment management services, TD Ameritrade (TDA) charges transaction fees to client accounts.
 Though fees are subject to change, transaction fees currently in effect are as follows:

-Buy/Sell Individual Security \$ 6.95
+Buy/Sell Individual Security \$ 0

-Buy/Sell Exchange-Traded Fund (ETF) \$ 6.95
+Buy/Sell Exchange-Traded Fund (ETF) \$ 0

-Buy/Sell Equity Options \$ 6.95 + \$ 0.75/contract
+Buy/Sell Equity Options \$ 0 + \$ 0.65/contract

 Buy/Sell "No Transaction Fee" ETF \$ 0.00

 Buy/Sell Mutual Fund \$24.00

 Buy/Sell "No Transaction Fee" Mutual Fund \$ 0.00